rohieb/minutes-m4rkup/README.md

 Currently supported input formats are:

-* Markdown with M4 macros
+* Markdown with M4 macros (or, as I call it, M4rkdown)

 Currently supported output formats are:

 * Markdown
 * JSON

+## Invocation

+Currently, every combination of output format and visibility is written in one
+go:

+    $ minutes-m4rkup input.m4rkdown

+This will create the files `input-public.json`, `input-public.markdown`, `input-confidential.json` and `input-confidential.markdown` in the current
+directory.

 ## Macro Reference